bin-y/encrypted-kkk/README.md

 # encrypted-kkk
-Send encrypted messages on kekeke.cc
+Send encrypted messages on [kekeke.cc](https://kekeke.cc).
+Encryped chat may get surveillanced by kekeke if they do MITM attack.